Gordy Presnell

-Gordy Presnell (born July 7, 1960) is the women's basketball coach for Boise State University since 2005.
+Gordy Presnell (born July 20, 1960) is the women's basketball coach for Boise State University since 2005.
 Before joining Boise State, Presnell coached boys basketball teams for Lapwai High School and Kendrick High School during the 1980s.
 After joining Seattle Pacific University as a graduate assistant in 1986, Presnell became their women's basketball coach in 1987.
 With Seattle Pacific, Presnell's team won three Pacific West Conference events and reached the final of the 2005 NCAA Division II women's basketball tournament.
 Upon leaving the team in 2005, Presnell had 396 wins and 127 losses.

+Presnell became the head coach of the women's basketball team at Boise State University in 2005.
 From 2007 to 2020, Presnell's team won the WAC women's basketball tournament once and the Mountain West Conference women's basketball tournament five times.
 In between this time period, Presnell and his team reached the second round of the 2008 Women's National Invitation Tournament and the 2014 Women's Basketball Invitational.
 With the two schools, Presnell received nine conference Coach of the Year awards from the 1990s to 2019.
 For Division II schools, Presnell won the WBCA National Coach of the Year Award in 2003 and 2004.
 As a women's basketball coach, Presnell won his 700th game in 2021.

 Early life and education

-Presnell was born in Lapwai, Idaho on July 7, 1960.
+Presnell was born in Lapwai, Idaho on July 20, 1960.
 He started his basketball experience as a child while living at the Nez Perce Reservation.
 During his studies at Northwest Nazarene University, Presnell continued to play basketball throughout the early 1980s.
 He also briefly attended the University of Idaho in 1986.
 In the late 1980s, Presnell completed his education at Seattle Pacific University.

 Career

 Early career

-In the mid 1980s, Presnell was an assistant coach with Lapwai High School and Kendrick High School when they won Idaho championships in boys basketball.
+In the mid-1980s, Presnell was an assistant coach with Lapwai High School and Kendrick High School when they won Idaho championships in boys basketball.
 During this time period, Lapwai was the A-3 division winner in 1984 and Kendrick was the A-4 division winner in 1985.
 As the boys basketball coach for Kendrick, Presnell and his team were fifth at the A-4 division of the 1986 Idaho championships.